microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 ### Enabling input validation

-Setting `ValidationMode` to `InvalidInputOverwritten` will enable NumberBox to overwrite invalid input with the last valid value when evaluation is triggered on loss of focus or a press of the "Enter" key.
-This is disabled by default.
+Setting `ValidationMode` to `InvalidInputOverwritten` will enable NumberBox to overwrite invalid input that is not numerical nor legally formulaic with the last valid value when evaluation is triggered on loss of focus or a press of the "Enter" key.

 XAML
 ```XAML